wakidurrahman/microservices-with-nodes-and-react/README.md

-# Microservices with Nodejs, Expressjs, MongoDB and Reactjs
+# Microservices with Nodejs, Express.JS, MongoDB and React.JS and Next.JS

 Microservices: A microservices architecture is a type of application architecture where the application is developed as a collection of services.
 It provides the framework to develop, deploy, and maintain microservices architecture diagrams and services independently.